Don't Be a Menace to South Central While Drinking Your Juice in the Hood: Critical response

 Rotten Tomatoes gives the film a score of 32% based on 28 reviews, with an average rating of 4.70/10.
 Metacritic gave the film a score of 53 out of 100, based on reviews from 16 critics, indicating "mixed or average" reviews.

 Chris Hicks of the Deseret News wrote the film has some laughs, "but too many gags fall flat, or are cheap and sleazy instead of clever and witty.
 Too often, the Wayanses (who also co-wrote the script) make fun of women's physical attributes, mock the handicapped, put a gun to someone's head or have an elderly woman cuss and smoke pot, as if they [are] inherently hilarious.
 And then the same jokes are repeated in a slightly varied form."

+Siskel & Ebert had sharply different perceptions on their syndicated TV show.
+Roger Ebert gave Don't Be a Menace a "thumbs down" review, saying it had a few very funny scenes, but he was bothered by the satire of well-made, serious films which attempted to say something important.
+Ebert also believed some of the jokes based on stereotypes about African-Americans would be seen as racist if made by a white director.
+Gene Siskel gave the film a more positive "thumbs up" and felt it was a highly effective comedy.

-Godfrey Cheshire of Variety said the film has a "genial and capable cast", and is "spirited and hilarious in odd moments", but "it hardly expands on In Living Color and other Wayans precedents, and compared with a genuinely satiric film like Rusty Cundieff’s Fear of a Black Hat, it’s simple parody, with little in the way of ironic commentary or real invention."
+Godfrey Cheshire of Variety said the film has a "genial and capable cast", and is "spirited and hilarious in odd moments", but "it hardly expands on In Living Color and other Wayans precedents, and compared with a genuinely satiric film like Rusty Cundieff's Fear of a Black Hat, it's simple parody, with little in the way of ironic commentary or real invention."

-Stephen Holden of The New York Times wrote "the film’s most inflammatory comic bit [is when] the suspicious owners of a Korean grocery store trail Ashtray and Loc Dog through the aisles while a white customer casually steals a sack full of items and empties the cash register.
+Stephen Holden of The New York Times wrote "the film's most inflammatory comic bit [is when] the suspicious owners of a Korean grocery store trail Ashtray and Loc Dog through the aisles while a white customer casually steals a sack full of items and empties the cash register.
 On returning to his counter, the owner calls out to the departing robber, 'You forgot something,' and hands over the last remaining bills."

 Bruce Fretts of Entertainment Weekly said "Don't Be a Menace is at its best when puncturing the preachiness of John Singleton's films (big brother Keenen Ivory Wayans appears in a cameo after each weepy, didactic speech to announce, 'Message! and when making pointed jabs about race or culture, but many of the jokes feel "too dopey."

 The film has since gained a cult following.